MeghaKA/Smart-Housing-Price-Analytics/README.md

 Released under the MIT License.

-This version is the one I'd recommend for your repository: **business-oriented, concise, visually attractive, and still technically credible**.
-It tells a recruiter or hiring manager within a minute **what problem you solved, what you built, what the result was, and why the project is interesting**.
+This version is the one I'd recommend for your repository: *business-oriented, concise, visually attractive, and still technically credible.
+It tells a recruiter or hiring manager within a minute **what problem you solved, what you built, what the result was, and why the project is interesting*.